semgrep/semgrep-docs/docs/kb/semgrep-ci/jenkins-diff-scans.md

 The Jenkinsfile defines two Semgrep stages, each of which is run for certain branches: a diff-aware scan for PR branches, and a full scan for the main branch.
 This diff-aware scan configuration uses a computed merge base, rather than setting the merge base to the default branch.
 This is more similar to how Semgrep performs in GitHub actions.
 Setting the SEMGREP_REPO_NAME and SEMGREP_PR_ID allows Semgrep to identify the connected project and related PR.

-In order to compute the merge-base, the pipeline performs some additional git commands to make the default branch available to git for computation, and cleans the workspace afterwards so those commands can always run successfully in a clean workspace.
+To compute the merge base, the pipeline runs additional Git commands to ensure that the default branch is available to Git for computation.
+Afterward, the pipeline cleans the workspace so subsequent use of these commands for future scans is successful.

 :::info
 Using a computed merge base is strongly recommended.
 If you instead set `SEMGREP_BASELINE_REF` to `main` or `master`, you may see spurious findings in diff-aware scans if the remote branch has been updated independently of the PR branch, or the branch may not be available locally unless you perform a `git fetch` or `git checkout` as shown in this example.